OOFMAN29803/Notebook-Revamped/README.md

 ---

 ## Notebook Revamped is a feature-rich notebook application that allows you to efficiently manage and style your notes with various formatting options.
+---
+# This project isn't finished nor in a full release yet: Any bugs or feature requests are always helpful and welcome.

+Current version: Pre Release 1

 ### Features:
 ---